 Airport hours and flexibility

-This location has 18 GA parking spots, and availability is usually high.
-Airport slots are seldom an issue here and can usually be obtained the same day when needed.
-Note that RJAA has a hard curfew at 2259 local and airport overtime is not possible.
-A general aviation channel within the common terminal with CIQ clearance channel is available, and longer-term parking is possible.
-While GA parking is officially limited to 30 days, parking extensions are negotiable with the airport authority.
+This location has 18 GA parking spots that will be usually available.
+Airport slots/parking are seldom an issue here and can usually be obtained the same day when needed.
+Note that RJAA has a hard curfew between 2300 to 0559 local, which is strictly implemented by the airport authority.
+A general aviation channel within the common terminal with CIQ clearance channel is available.

 The condition of runways, taxiways, and ramp areas at RJAA is good.
 While there is always some minor construction activity going on, this does not usually impact GA operations.
 While infrastructure conditions are also good at RJTT, the condition of the taxiway leading to/from the GA parking area is not ideal.
 There’s no taxiway lighting in this area, and the GA ramp at the old side (921~944) is still prone to significant water puddling.
 To resolve these deficiencies, parts of RJTT GA ramp area should be under construction after 2021 Olympic summer games, with some parking spot limitations for GA traffic.
 Aircraft hangar space is available at Narita but is extremely expensive.
 During severe weather conditions such as typhoons, limited hangar accommodation may be secured at a high price.
-Expect to pay about USD 4,000 per three hours for hangar use at RJTT or RJAA.
-Follow-me cars are provided for commercial and business aircraft at RJAA but are only available for commercial aircraft at RJTT.
+Expect to pay about USD 4,000 per three hours for hangar use at RJAA.
+Follow-me cars are provided for commercial and business aircraft at RJAA and RJTT.

 In most instances, slots can be confirmed for either airport by making a request the day before operation.
 In many cases, same-day slot requests will be accommodated.
 However, remember that you may not always get the exact operating times you request, particularly for RJTT.
 Airport slots are required for arrival/departure at Haneda (RJTT) and Narita (RJAA).
 However, compared to the situation just a few years ago, airport slots are now much easier to obtain at both Tokyo airports.